 Seven Lakes Oilfield Services will be the most valued oilfield service company in the oil and gas sectors in Northern Alberta and be the number one employer of choice.

 Seven Lakes Oilfield Services is dedicated to its customers by working hard to maintain their perception of fairness and earn their loyalty.
 This is achieved by providing a high level of service with a strong commitment to safety.
 Seven Lakes Oilfield Services holds the highest regard for safety in the industry.
 We challenge all of our employees to achieve zero injuries, resulting in zero lost time.
 At Seven Lakes Oilfield Services, ‘Safety is Our Tradition.’
-This mandate represents a decision to change our behavior and the way things are done to ensure safety is always at the forefront for every employee.
+This mandate represents a decision to change our behaviour and the way things are done to ensure safety is always at the forefront for every employee.
 We want all of our employees to make safety on-the-job and off-the-job an everyday priority by emphasizing these five basic safety.

 Tribal Chiefs Ventures Inc. is federally incorporated as a not-for-profit organization and is a federally recognized Tribal Council with its head office located at Beaver Lake Cree Nation, Alberta, Canada.